-The Board has previously mapped the tertiary surveying courses offered within Queensland against the competency frameworks to ensure the competencies of graduates from those courses meet the Board registration requirements.
+The Board monitors the tertiary surveying courses offered within Queensland to ensure the competencies of graduates from those courses meet the Board registration requirements.
 The Board continues to maintain a close professional relationship with Queensland universities.
 In addition, the Board recognises courses in Australia and New Zealand accredited by other Boards who are members of CRSBANZ.